damiengolding/metasploitable3_scripts/README.md

     Tls12
     PS C:\Users\Administrator>

-The binary installers are included in this repo.
+URLs to the binary installers are below.

 Additionally, there is no obvious single script with the installation order for the scripts; some rely on others to be run first, others are entirely but confusingly independent.